singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Alternatively, we can think about the recursive algorithm as making a choice, at each step, whether to put a particular box in the stack.
 (We will again sort our boxes in descending  order by a dimension, such as height.)

 First, we choose whether or not to put box 0 in the stack.
-Take one recursive path with box Oat the bottom and one recursive path without box 0.
+Take one recursive path with box 0 at the bottom and one recursive path without box 0.
 Return the better of the two options.

 Then, we choose whether or not to put box 1 in the stack.
 Take one recursive path with box 1  at the bottom and one path without box 1.
 Return the better of the two options.